J. J. Mann: Okapi Aalstar (2019–2020)

-Bayer Giants Leverkusen (2020-present)
+Bayer Giants Leverkusen (2020–2023)

 In July 2020, Mann signed with Bayer Giants Leverkusen of the German ProA.

+Phoenix Hagen (2022–2023)

+In July 2022, Mann signed with his former club Phoenix Hagen of the German ProA.

+Soles de Mexicali (2023)

+In July 2023, Mann signed with Soles de Mexicali in Mexico and appeared in 8 games.

+Römerstrom Gladiators Trier (2023–present)

+In September 2023, Mann returned to Germany and signed with Gladiators Trier of the German ProA.

 The Basketball Tournament

 J.J.
 Mann played for Team Showtime in the 2018 edition of The Basketball Tournament.
 In two games, he averaged 4.5 points per game, 2.5 assists per game and 1.5 steals per game.
 Team Showtime reached the second round before falling to Louisiana United.